abilashini593/BERT/README.md

 4.Choose a Fine-Tuning Configuration
 Select hyperparameters such as:

-Learning rate
+-Learning rate

-Batch size
+-Batch size

-Number of epochs
+-Number of epochs

 5.Train the BERT Model
 Execute the training cells to fine-tune the model on the agricultural term extraction dataset.